kcho9906/SOFTENG206_a04/README.md

 ### Flickr API

-This API is license by SmugMug, Inc.
+This API is licensed by SmugMug, Inc.

 This was provided to the developing team by Nasser Giacaman